What Is a Closed Mortgage?

 Income Verification

-For self-employed individuals, additional documentation such as profit and loss statements or business bank statements may be necessary to demonstrate income stability.
+Lenders will require documentation to verify your income amount and stability.
+This process involves submitting documents such as pay stubs, tax returns, and employment letters.
+For self-employed individuals, additional documentation such as profit and loss statements or business bank statements may be necessary.

 Debt-to-Income Ratio

-This ratio measures the percentage of your income that goes towards paying debts.
+This ratio measures the percentage of your income that goes toward paying debts.
 A lower debt-to-income ratio is preferable, as it indicates to lenders that you have enough income to cover additional mortgage payments.

 Down Payment